 There's no one right way to hold your baby while breastfeeding.
 You may need to try a few methods to see what works best for you and change it up with the time of day or your baby's age.
 Some common breastfeeding positions include the cradle hold, which is a classic, common position for breastfeeding.
 The cross-cradle hold helps preemies latch by freeing your hand to support your breast.
 Football holds can avoid pressure on your belly after a C-section, while the laid-back position may help slow your flow if you have oversupply issues.
 Finally, side-lying position is a natural choice for nighttime feedings.

-Breastfeeding can take practice—for you and your baby.
-For your first feeding, ideally within an hour or two after delivery, place your baby in a comfortable breastfeeding position and use your free hand to make a C shape around your breast (thumb on top, other fingers below).
+For your first feeding, ideally within an hour or two after delivery, place your baby in a comfortable breastfeeding position.
+The C hold, which is when you make a C shape around your breast (thumb on top, other fingers below), is helpful when latching in the football position.
+The U hold, which entails making a U shape to cup your breast (thumb and fingers on each side), is helpful when latching in the cradle or cross cradle.
 Guide your baby's head toward your nipple, and when they open their mouth, direct your nipple and at least part of the surrounding areola into it while gently pulling your baby toward you.